-21a.
-Sword Belt and Knot.
-Except full dress.-"Sam Browne" pattern as prescribed by Army Regulations.
+21. Sword Belt and Knot.-"Sam Browne" pattern as prescribed by Army Regulations.

 When not in Marching Order or on active service, Officers will wear one brace only of the "Sam Browne" belt.
 It will be worn diagonally over the right shoulder.
 The frog will be worn whether the sword is worn or not.